The content in the sections below apply to Category 7 and Section 3.a of the Oracle PaaS and IaaS Public Cloud Services Pillar documentation.

 Minimum Supported IOPS

-While the NVMe drives are capable of higher IOPS, Oracle Cloud Infrastructure currently guarantee this minimum level of IOPS performance.
+Although the NVMe drives are capable of higher IOPS, Oracle Cloud Infrastructure currently guarantees this minimum level of IOPS performance.

 Frequently Asked Questions

 A: We test hosts on a regular basis to ensure that are our low-level software updates do not regress performance.
-In the event you have reproduced the testing methodology and your drive’s performance does not meet the terms in the SLA please contact your Oracle sales team.
+If you have reproduced the testing methodology and your drive’s performance does not meet the terms in the SLA, please contact your Oracle sales team.